Sina247/Star-Wars-Product/README.md

 - ✨ **Dynamic animations** : Smooth, engaging visuals that bring products to life.
 - 🌌 **Immersive design** : Themed around the Star Wars universe for true fans.
 - 📱 **Responsive layout** : Fully functional and attractive on any device or screen size.
-- 🌐 **Built with HTML, CSS, and JavaScript** : Lightweight and easy to customize.
+- 🌐 **Built with HTML, CSS and JavaScript** : Lightweight and easy to customize.
-- 🔧 **Customizable** : Easily add new products, styles, or animations with minimal effort.
+- 🔧 **Customizable** : Easily add new products, styles or animations with minimal effort.